Register of New Zealand

 Died 19.6.1931 Chch.

-A distinguished stud at Aberdeen Univ & gained MA in 1858;
+A distinguished student at Aberdeen University & gained MA in 1858;

-Free Church College Edinburgh; Licensed by FC Presb. of Inverness 1862.
+Free Church College Edinburgh; Licensed by FC Presbytery of Inverness 1862.

-He was tutor in Hall from its foundation.
-Prof of Hebrew & Church History fr 1887;
+He was tutor in Theological Hall from its foundation.
+Prof of Hebrew & Church History from 1887;

-Tutor in Biblical Criticism & Sacred Languages, later as Prof of Hebrew & Church
+Biblical Criticism & Sacred Languages, later as Prof of Hebrew and Church History.

-piety, gentleness & humility characterized him throughoutg his long career.'
+and& humility characterized him throughout his long career.'

 Died 7.4.1922, aged 86.